Repository logo

 INTELLECTUAL CAPITAL AND SUSTAINED COMPETITIVE ADVANTAGE IN THE TELECOMMUNICATIONS SECTOR IN KENYA: A CASE OF SAFARICOM PLC-NAIROBI

-(2021-10) TheresePaul Odundo; David Kanyanjua
+(Management University of Africa, 2021-10) TheresePaul Odundo; David Kanyanjua

 • No Thumbnail Available